Most parents would agree that swaddling your newborn is imperative. There are a variety of baby swaddles out there, and each has its pros and cons.

 If you’re still hellbent on swaddling the “authentic” way (whyyy?), make sure you get BIG square blankets with sufficient stretch — and I recommend doubling up if you go this route (swaddling the swaddled baby, that is).
 Do NOT try to tie a swaddle with a rectangular receiving blanket — I promise you will fail.

 The Aden + Anais 4-packs (~$54, below) are the crowd favorite —

-and another \option that features a bamboo-muslin blend (bamboo is temperature-regulating, so this is a great material…) is the Bundled Baby Swaddle.
+and another option that features a 70/30 bamboo-muslin blend (bamboo is temperature-regulating, so this is a great material…) is the Bundled Baby Swaddle.
 These are super soft, and also are OEKO-Tex certified.
-Comes in singles (~$22.50 each, on Amazon) or sets (~$55 for 3, direct from Bundled Baby), and some packs also come with a cute matching hat.
+Comes in singles (~$24 each, on Amazon) or a matching swaddle & hat set (~$34, direct from Bundled Baby) in several cute prints.

 Keep in mind that the recommendation for swaddling has changed to include a warning against wrapping the legs/hips too tightly, which can lead to hip dysplasia.
 Essentially, you don’t want your baby’s legs to be forced down straight; rather, they should be loosely wrapped to stay in the “M” or frogged position, as they were in the womb.

 What about the arms?
 Dr. Harvey Karp, author of Happiest Baby on the Block, recommends swaddling with arms down by the sides.
 Others prefer the arms to be crossed over the chest to replicate the conditions in the womb.
 Still others advocate for arms to be up such that baby can have her hands by her face (this is often the position used for preemies).
 The bottom line is it really doesn’t matter; use whichever arm position your baby likes the best.